Can A Turtle Drown?

 In another case, a pet turtle was found dead in its tank with its neck stuck in a decorative stone.
 The turtle likely drowned due to its inability to lift its head out of the water due to the obstruction.
 These cases highlight the importance of providing appropriate living conditions for turtles to reduce the risk of drowning and ensuring their safety.

-More to Explore: What Do Soft Shell Turtles Eat?
+More to Explore: Do Turtles Have Ears?

 Celebrating the Resiliency of Turtles: Their Amazing Survival Stories.